-We recorded an income tax expense of \$56.6 million in the second quarter of fiscal year 2024, compared to income tax expense of \$12.0 million in the second quarter of fiscal years 2024 and 2023 were a provision rate of (17.4)% and a provision rate of 19.0%, respectively.
+We recorded an income tax expense of \$56.6 million in the second quarter of fiscal year 2024, compared to income tax expense of \$12.0 million in the second quarter of fiscal year 2023.
+The effective tax rates for the second quarters of fiscal years 2024 and 2023 were a provision rate of (17.4)% and a provision rate of 19.0%, respectively.
 The effective tax rates in the second quarters of fiscal years 2024 and 2023 differ from the statutory federal income tax rate of 21% primarily due to a regional mix of income, changes in valuation allowance, non-deductibility of goodwill impairment, impact of global intangible low-taxed income ("GILTI") and research and development ("R&D") credits.
 The Tax Cuts and Jobs Act ("Tax Act") requires R&D costs incurred for tax years beginning after December 31, 2021 to be capitalized and amortized ratably over five or fifteen years for tax purposes, depending on where the research activities are conducted.
 We have elected to treat GILTI as a period cost and the additional capitalization of R&D costs within GILTI increases our provision for income taxes.